Damage Control Laparotomy (Trauma)

 DESCRIPTION OF PROCEDURE:

 Emergency midline laparotomy.
-[Liver: packing with *** lap pads / tractotomy / splenorrhaphy.]
+Four-quadrant packing performed; sources identified sequentially.
+[Liver: packing with *** lap pads / tractotomy / suture repair.]
 [Spleen: splenectomy.]
 [Bowel: perforations stapled off in discontinuity; anastomosis deferred.]
 [Mesenteric vessel: repaired / ligated.]
 [Pelvic packing: *** lap pads.]
 Hemorrhage controlled.
 Contamination controlled. *** lap pads placed; count recorded.
 Temporary closure with [ABThera VAC / Bogota bag].
 Patient to trauma ICU.
 Re-look planned 24-48 h.

 ESTIMATED BLOOD LOSS: *** mL